EoghanDelaney/pands-project/README.md

     <img src='images/describe/data_species_count.PNG'/>
 </p>

-Going foward we can now assume the dataset is complete and laid out as described in the introduction.
-The csv contains five number columns sepal_length, sepal_width, petal_length & petal_width wich are floats or decimal lengths in centimeters and finaly a species column.
-The dataset as beforementioned has 50 number of each species.
+Going forward we can now assume the dataset is complete and laid out as described in the introduction.
+The csv contains five number columns sepal_length, sepal_width, petal_length & petal_width witch are floats or decimal lengths in centimeters and finally a species column.
+The dataset as aforementioned has 50 number of each species.

 ## 2.2 Data caculations
 At this point we can now analyse the data further.
 We can use the describe function to demonstrate the means, standard deviation, Max and min of each of the columns.
 The following section of code is performed on the entire dataset.